bofh69/nfc2klipper/README.md

 See Happy-Hare's [documentation](https://github.com/CooperGerman/Happy-Hare/wiki/Spoolman-Support#auto-setting-with-rfid-reader)

 ## Use with Prusa's OpenPrintTag tags

-The PN532 reader can not read NFC type 5 tags.
-A newer reader, like PN5180, is needed, but there is limited python support for using it.
-That reader requires a SPI bus plus at least one more pin, preferably four more.
-I don't have that many pins free on my RPi.
-IF I add support for it, I will probably connect it to a RPi Pico instead and then connecting them to the computer via USB.
+[OpenPrintTag](https://openprinttag.org/) is a format containing info about the spool, its filament and the vendor.

+Unfortunatly OpenPrintTag uses NFC Type-V tags that can't be read by PN532 readers.
+A PN5180 reader is needed for them.

+When nfc2klipper reads an OpenPrintTag, it first checks if its ID is already in Spoolman.
+If so, that spool is used.
+This means that if a tag is reused, its old spool should first be archived in Spoolman (or simply empty its nfc_id field first), otherwise the tag will still match the old Spool in spoolman.

+If the ID can't be found in Spoolman, the tags' fields are used to create (if needed), a new Vendor, Filament and Spool in Spoolman.
+The Spool's 'nfc_id' extra field will be filled with the tag's ID.

+The filaments name is taken from the tags "material_name" field (Prusament uses names like "PLA Lipstick Red"), but what fields are used can be changed in the configuration file.

+There is a default mapping between the tag's fields and fields in Spoolman, but that can be changed with the configuration file.
+Fields that are not part of the standard fields in Spoolman can be put in extra fields.
+They need to be configured first in Spoolman.

+See Spoolman's API documentation [here](https://donkie.github.io/Spoolman/) to see the names of the fields in Spoolman.

+You can also add extra fields in Spoolman for saving more of the data from the OpenPrintTag tags.

+See the log file for the field names when a new OpenPrintTag tag is read.

 ## Use with OpenTag3D tags
 (This is not tested with real tags.
 Please open an issue if it works or not).

 [OpenTag3d](https://opentag3d.info/) is a tag format containing info about the spool and filament. nfc2klipper can read the format (v0.12, possibly later), create vendor, filament and spool records in Spoolman from the tag's data.

+When nfc2klipper reads an OpenTag3D, it first checks if its ID is already in Spoolman.
+If so, that spool is used.
+This means that if a tag is reused, its old spool should first be archived in Spoolman (or simply empty its nfc_id field first), otherwise the tag will still match the old Spool in spoolman.

 The Filament's name is by default generated from the tag's `material_base` `material_mod` and `color_name` fields.
 That can be changed in the configuration file.

 The created spools and filaments in spoolman gets the data from the tag.
 Which tag's data field should end up in which spoolman field is also configurable.

 See Spoolman's API documentation [here](https://donkie.github.io/Spoolman/) to see the names of the fields in Spoolman.
 You can also add extra fields in Spoolman for saving more of the data from the OpenTag3D tags.